Dinosaurs for kids: A gateway for STEM learning

 In addition, cartoonist Hannah Bonner has written a delightful trio of paleontology books, now collected into a single volume called When Fish Got Feet, When Bugs Were Big, and When Dinos Dawned: A Cartoon Prehistory of Life on Earth (National Geographic Kids).
 Fans of Larry Gonnick will enjoy Bonner’s work.

-3. Get yourself to the museum
+3. Get yourself to a museum!

 A good museum exhibit can deliver things no book or film can: